Opfenbach: Place of prayer

 A catholic place of prayer is located in the district of Wigratzbad.
 On the occasion of an alleged personal epiphany for Frau Antonie Rädler in a small chapel ("Gnadenkapelle"), the place of prayer developed bit by bit until the so-called "Sühnekirche", a bigger church in modern red steel architecture, was built.
 In Wigratzbad Blessed Virgin Mary is venerated as "Unsere Liebe Frau vom Sieg" ("Our beloved woman of victory").

-The remains of Antonie Rädler and long-time pilgrim pastor Pater Johannes Schmid OP, who is considered saintly by his followers, rest in a particular chapellike grave.
+The remains of Antonie Rädler and long-time pilgrim pastor Pater Johannes Schmid OP, who is considered saintly by his followers, rest in a particular chapel-like grave.